Umuzi-org/ACN-syllabus/content/syllabuses/temp-2023-bcx-tech-big-picture.md

 ---
-_db_id: 97
-title: Big picture of tech
+title: Big picture of tech BCX
 ---

 ## How the web works